ashpie37/donut-chase/README.md

 # How to Play:
 1. Download Scratch 3 <a href="https://scratch.mit.edu/download"> here </a>.
-2. Download Scratch donut-chase.sb3 file from above.
+2. Download <b> donut-chase.sb3</b> file from above.
-3. Open donut-chase file in Scratch and enjoy playing!
+3. Open donut-chase.sb3 file in Scratch and enjoy playing!